 Fig. 2.
-One of the SNSs platforms used by the Medokan Ayu urban village in Surabaya which also allows the exchange of information to create a mutual understanding.
+One of the SNSs platforms used by the Medokan Ayu urban village in Surabaya

+The SNSs at each urban village thus enrich and strengthen e-government implementation in Surabaya.
+The locally managed SNSs synergize with the local government of Surabaya's SNSs, which also allows the exchange of information to create a mutual understanding.
 This collaboration encourages the stability of e-government implementation because the gap in information and public services has been managed from upstream to downstream.